What is VAT and how does it work?

 Inspection of records

-The maintenance of records and calculation of the liability is the responsibility of the registered person but HMRC will need to be able to check that the correct amount of VAT is being paid over.
+The registered person is responsible for maintaining records and calculating the liability, but HMRC will need to be able to check that the correct amount of VAT is being paid.

-From time to time therefore a VAT officer will come and inspect the business records.
-The VAT officer will want to ensure that VAT is applied correctly and that the returns and other VAT records are properly written up.
+Therefore, a VAT officer will occasionally inspect the business records.
+The officer will want to ensure that VAT is applied correctly and that the returns and other VAT records are properly written.

 However, you should not assume that in the absence of any errors being discovered, your business has been given a clean bill of health.